Menace13/RoA-Workshop-Templates/Templates/Attacks/multi_hit_projectile.md

 proj_old_vsp = 0;
 proj_old_img_spd = 0;

-//record the 'player' variable. if it changes, this indicates that the projectile has been parried. proj_old_player = player;
+//record the 'player' variable.
+//if it changes, this indicates that the projectile has been parried. proj_old_player = player;

-//save a clone of the 'can_hit' array. the update script uses this to detect when a hit has been registered, and resets it to enable the projectile to hit again. initial_can_hit = array_clone(can_hit); return;
+//save a clone of the 'can_hit' array.
+//the update script uses this to detect when a hit has been registered,
+//and resets it to enable the projectile to hit again. initial_can_hit = array_clone(can_hit); return;
 ```